Costa Rica hero image

 Monteverde Cloud Forest

-• Increase altitude for canopy walks, sustainability lessons, and quiet retreats at eco-lodges.
+• Move to higher elevation for canopy walks, sustainability lessons, and quiet retreat time at eco-lodges.

-• Collaborate with environmental organizations and indigenous communities.
+• Collaborate with environmental organizations and, when available, indigenous communities.

 Pacific Coast Retreats

-• Manuel Antonio or Guanacaste for beach downtime, marine conservation, donor appreciation dinners, and small-group debriefs.
+• Use Manuel Antonio or Guanacaste for beach downtime, marine conservation, donor appreciation dinners, and small-group debriefs.

-• Surf outreach in Jacó or turtle conservation on Nicoya Peninsula (seasonal).
+• Add surf outreach in Jacó or turtle conservation on the Nicoya Peninsula (seasonal).

 Trip Length & Pacing